-We based the individual reliability of the scales (Table 1) on the correlation coefficients of the items with the total of the measurement scale and the compounded reliability index.
+We based the individual reliability of the scales (Table 3) on the calculation of the correlation coefficients of the items with the total of the measurement scale and the compounded reliability index.
 This must reach a value over 0.7.
 For each of the measurement models, the correlations of each indicator with the total of the scale satisfy the levels required, above 0.6 (Bagozzi and Yee, 1988).
-Advancing in the analysis of the psychometric properties of the scales, we went on to study their validity.
+Advancing in the analysis of the psychometric properties of the scales used in the research, we went on to study their validity: of content, convergent and discriminant.
 The validity of content is accepted: the scales were designed from attributes contained in measurement instruments validated in previous studies.